tgroshon/maze-kata/README.md

       "spaces" or "walls"
 8. How do I output a solution?
     - a solution is an ordered list of cell addresses
-    - overlay red dots for each solution address on a copy of the original image
+    - overlay markings for each solution address on a copy of the original image

 I decided I wanted the solution to be runnable from the beginning, both for